0xpanoramix/panoramix-opensource-template/README.md

 ## How does it work ?

-Describe how the projects works
+Describe how the projects works.

 ## Getting started !